 An Interview with Jennifer Weiner

 The Summer Place was captivating and downright fun to read.
-I really enjoyed diving in and doing some research on Jennifer and her work.
-I put together thoughtful questions that could entice a reader to pick up the book.
+I really enjoyed diving into her iconic work.
+My research into her narrative structure helped me craft how thoughtful questions that could entice a reader to pick up the book.
 It paid off!
 It was a great conversation for my first-ever podcast interview.

 🎧 Listen below, on Apple Podcasts, or Read the Transcript